jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Cetaceal.md

 RacialMods: +4 Perception
 Languages: Celestial, Draconic, Infernal; speak with  animals, truespeech
 SQ: amphibious, lay on hands (8d6, 11/day, as a 17th-level paladin)
+SpecialAbilities:
+  Protective Aura (Su): >
-SpecialAbilities: Protective Aura (Su) Against attacks made or effects created by evil creatures, this ability provides a +4 deflection bonus to AC and a +4 resistance bonus on saving throws to anyone within 20 feet of the cetaceal.
+    Against attacks made or effects created by evil creatures, this ability provides a +4 deflection bonus to AC and a +4 resistance bonus on saving throws to anyone within 20 feet of the cetaceal.
 Otherwise, it functions as a magic circle against evil effect and a lesser globe of invulnerability, both with a radius of 20 feet (caster level equals cetaceal's HD).
 The defensive benefits from the circle are not included in the above stat block.
+  Shockwave (Su): >
-Shockwave (Su) Once per day, a cetaceal can release a 100-footradius burst of energy.
+    Once per day, a cetaceal can release a 100-footradius burst of energy.
 All creatures in the area take 17d6 damage; half of this damage is cold, and half is electricity (DC 25 Reflex save halves).
 The save DC is Constitution-based.
+  Stun (Ex): >
-Stun (Ex) Any creature moved by a cetaceal's push attack must make a DC 25 Fortitude saving throw or be stunned for 1 round.
+    Any creature moved by a cetaceal's push attack must make a DC 25 Fortitude saving throw or be stunned for 1 round.
 The DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: